amazon-archives/sagemaker-containers/README.rst

    # Defines train.py as script entrypoint
    ENV SAGEMAKER_PROGRAM train.py

-More documentation on how to build a Docker container can be find `here <https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile>`__
+More documentation on how to build a Docker container can be found `here <https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile>`__

 .. _header-n968: